cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 # 2023 STAC Sprint Recap

 At the end of September, the Spatio-Temporal Asset Catalog (STAC) community members gathered together in Philadelphia (and virtually) to improve STAC, grow the ecosystem of tools around STAC, and discuss other complementary cloud-native geospatial projects.
 This was the 8th STAC Sprint and the first in-person sprint since 2019.
-After 3 days of effort, we made some great strides across the board.
+After three days of effort, we made some great strides across the board.

 {{< img src="images/20231016-welcome.png" alt="image showing the 8th STAC sprint participants" caption="" >}}